SwiftExpat/FNC_JSON_Samples/Garage_Car_Collection/readme.md

 ## Import Object from JSON

-Since this object requires types, there is a little more code here. **Capture and reset the IO and root refrences when you Load your object,** just use a try finally block.
+Since this object requires types, there is a little more code here. **Capture and RESTORE the IO and root refrences when you Load your object.** These are class var for the TTMSFNCPersistence class so you are assigning them and must restore, just use a try finally block.

 ```pascal
 procedure TfrmJsonGarageV.btnImportClick(Sender: TObject);